weimutter6688/user-info/README.md

         sudo systemctl restart nginx
         ```

-Now, your frontend should be accessible directly or via Nginx, and backend requests to `/api` should be routed by Nginx to the FastAPI application running via Gunicorn/systemd on the configured port.
+Now, your backend configuration is primarily managed via the `.env` file on the server, which is loaded by the systemd service before starting Gunicorn.
+Nginx proxies requests to the port specified in the Gunicorn startup command.